Moya/Moya/docs/Examples/Basic.md

 provider.request(.zen) { result in
     switch result {
     case let .success(moyaResponse):
-        let data = moyaResponse.data // NSData, your JSON response is probably in here! let statusCode = moyaResponse.statusCode // Int - 200, 401, 500, etc
+        let data = moyaResponse.data // Data, your JSON response is probably in here! let statusCode = moyaResponse.statusCode // Int - 200, 401, 500, etc

         // do something in your app